cicero78M/Cicero_V2/docs/database_structure.md

 The diagram shows how each `client` owns many `user`, `insta_post` and `tiktok_post` records.
 Instagram and TikTok posts have one-to-one tables for likes and comments.
+Satbinmas TikTok snapshots live in the `tiktok_accounts` and `tiktok_posts` tables keyed by `secUid`, which can be joined to `satbinmas_official_accounts` without reusing the legacy `tiktok_post` structure.
 Editorial events maintain optional press-release details and multiple approval/change log entries.

 ## PostgreSQL Table Management